Managing API keys

 Best Practices

 - Keys are a type of password.
-Keep them as safe and secure them as you would any other password.
+Keep them as safe and secure as you would any other password.

 - Keys are still active even if you’re no longer using them.
 If a key is no longer needed, delete it.